ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/Milestone-6/router-agent/zero-gpu-space/README.md

 # 🛰️ Router Control Room — ZeroGPU

 This Space exposes the CourseGPT-Pro router checkpoints (Gemma3 27B + Qwen3 32B) with an opinionated Gradio UI.
-It runs entirely on ZeroGPU hardware using 8-bit loading so you can validate router JSON plans without paying for dedicated GPUs.
+It runs entirely on ZeroGPU hardware using **AWQ 4-bit quantization** and **FlashAttention-2** for optimized inference, with fallback to 8-bit BitsAndBytes if AWQ is unavailable.

 ## ✨ What’s Included

 - **Router-specific prompt builder** – inject difficulty, tags, context, acceptance criteria, and additional guidance into the canonical router system prompt.
-- **Two curated checkpoints** – `Router-Qwen3-32B-8bit` and `Router-Gemma3-27B-8bit`, both merged and quantized for ZeroGPU.
+- **Two curated checkpoints** – `Router-Qwen3-32B-AWQ` and `Router-Gemma3-27B-AWQ`, both merged and optimized with AWQ quantization and FlashAttention-2.
 - **JSON extraction + validation** – output is parsed automatically and checked for the required router fields (route_plan, todo_list, metrics, etc.).
 - **Raw output + prompt debug** – inspect the verbatim generation and the exact prompt string sent to the checkpoint.
 - **One-click clear** – reset the UI between experiments without reloading models.